1.5 Cross-sectoral approach with other ministries

 The Committee is chaired by the Prime Minister or, on his delegation, by the Minister of State for Youth and Sport.
 The Director of the DJEPVA, who is also the Interministerial Delegate for Youth (Délégué interministériel à la jeunesse – DIJ) under the authority of the Minister of National Education and Youth (Decree no. 2014-18 of 9 January 2014 on creation of an Interministerial Delegate for Youth), is responsible for preparing the CIJ’s deliberations and following up their decisions.
 He coordinates the implementation of actions carried out by the various ministries on behalf of young people, ensuring that all actors and partners contributing to them are involved.
 Preparation of the CIJ’s meetings is based on discussion and sharing of information that leads diagnoses shared between the various ministerial stakeholders, who are therefore able to make joint proposals of measures on behalf of young people.

-It should be noted that the installation and organization of these bodies is not mandatory and systematic and depends on the will of the government.
-For example, between 2018 and 2020, the CIJ was not organized.
+It should be stressed that the establishment and organisation of these bodies is not compulsory and systematic and depends on the will of the government.
+For example, the ICJ was last held in 2015.

 The Advisory Council on Youth Policies

-The Advisory Council on Youth Policies (Conseil d’orientation des politiques de jeunesse – COJ), is a consultative body reporting to the Prime Minister, created by Decree no.2016-1377 of 12 October 2016 on creation of the COJ.
+The Advisory Council on Youth Policies (Conseil d'orientation des politiques de jeunesse -COJ) is a consultative body reporting to the Prime Minister, created by decree n°2016-1377 of 12 October 2016 creating the COJ.
+After a five-year mandate, its missions were renewed in October 2021.
 It provides a forum for debate between the various parties involved in developing youth policies.

 The COJ’s missions include assessment of youth policies, presentation of an annual activity report to the Government, and non-mandatory consultation on legislative and regulatory projects.